SAP/cf-cli-java-plugin/README.md

 (To be fair, it could be swapping even *before* the garbage collection begins, but let's not knit-pick here.)
 So, it is theoretically possible that execuing a heap dump on a JVM in poor status of health will make it go even worse.

-Secondly, JVMs output heap dumps to the filesystem.
+Secondly, as the JVMs output heap dumps to the filesystem, creating a heap-dump may lead to to not enough space on the filesystem been available foo other tasks (e.g., temp files).
-What the `cf java heap-dump` command does it, quite literally, trigger the heap dump to file system, read the content of the file over the SSH connection, and then remove the heap dump file from the container's file system (unless you have the `-k` flag set).
-The amount of filesystem space available to a container is set for the entire Cloud Foundry landscape with a global configuration.
-The size of a heap dump is linear with the size of the heap.
-So, it could be that, in case of large heaps or the filesystem having too much stuff in it, there is not enough space on the filesystem for creating the heap dump.
-In that case, the command will likely fail in a rather unpredictable fashion.
+In that case, the application in the container may suffer unexpected errors.

 ## Tests and Mocking